dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/performance/perf-whitepaper.md

 ### 3.2 Query Plan Caching

-The first time a query is executed, it goes through the internal plan compiler to translate the conceptual query into the store command (e.g. the T-SQL which is executed when run against SQL Server).
+The first time a query is executed, it goes through the internal plan compiler to translate the conceptual query into the store command (for example, the T-SQL which is executed when run against SQL Server).
 If query plan caching is enabled, the next time the query is executed the store command is retrieved directly from the query plan cache for execution, bypassing the plan compiler.

 The query plan cache is shared across ObjectContext instances within the same AppDomain.
 You don't need to hold onto an ObjectContext instance to benefit from query plan caching.